anna-filou/anna-filou.github.io/_posts/2023-01-10-time-tracker-concept.md

   text: |-
     A strip at the top, colored to represent the change of the sky's color during course of a day, reminds you how long you have left until the day is over.

-    Each hour is assigned an icon besed on the activity you type, to give you a quick overview of your day when you look back.
+    Each hour is assigned an icon based on the activity you type, to give you a quick overview of your day when you look back.

     A line visually separates hours past, from time yet to come, grounding you.
   image-1: "/assets/time-tracker-top.jpg"